Temporary high balances

 - Benefits payable under an insurance policy.

-- Personal injury compensation (unlimited amount).
+- Personal injury compensation.

 - Disability or incapacity (state benefits).